2Kerfur/ZIP_Restorer/README.md

 ## About
 This project made in order to compress images for easy storage.
 Tested on Alt Linux 10.
-Created with KDevelop.
+Created with Code::Blocks.
+Uses gtk-2 library.

 ## Setup